Andorek/AArmory-Gmod-Addon/README.md

 # AArmory
 A free DarkRP police armory addon that uses stencil.

-Type !aarmorysave or /aarmorysave to save the armory to the map.
-Type !aarmoryremove or /aarmoryremove to remove saved armories.
+Now has a built-in gui to set config!
+Just make sure you're staff, not a cop, and not a robber, and when you click 'e' on the armory the config will come up.